 2) Hanna Andersson Pajamas // Can’t go wrong with cute and classic Hanna Andersson pjs.
 Well made, classic prints and often on sale.

-3) Williams Sonoma Kids’ Star Wars + Frozen Themed Aprons // These are so well-designed, charming as all heck and practical.
+3) Williams Sonoma Kids’ Aprons // These are so well-designed, charming as all heck and practical.
 Not quite sure how I’d choose between the available designs/themes — they’re all so good.
 (Update: the Frozen apron pictured is out of stock, but I just found this handmade version on Etsy that is arguably cooler – and yay for small biz!)

-4) Old Navy Water Resistant Packable Quilted Jacket // These jackets are clutch — well-priced (they go on sale all the time, too) and they pack down into a little pouch.
+4) Old Navy Water Resistant Puffer Jacket // These jackets are clutch — well-priced, lotsa pockets, and they pack down pretty small.
 Stash one in the car so you’re always prepared if you end up staying out later than planned or a breeze picks up.
 Love the camo pattern (and it’s one of Lana’s fave neutrals, too).

 5) J.Crew Plaid Flannel Nightgown // Lana is having a moment with nightgowns, and this one is so sweet.
 True flannel, so none of that weird, snaggy flame-retardant stuff.
 So classic.

-6) Faux Fur Animal Bomber Jacket // I saw this jacket in-store and it took everything in me not to snag it right away.
-Lana’s self-declared “favorite pattern” is leopard, and the bomber styling on this makes it more sporty than frou frou.
+6) Faux Fur Animal Bomber Jacket // Lana’s self-declared “favorite pattern” is leopard, and the bomber styling on this makes it more sporty than frou frou.
 This one is too cute, too (and only $10).

-7) J.Crew Kids’ Shark Slippers // Not sure why the idea of the shark chomping your kid’s feet off is strangely entertaining, but these shark slippers are probably more conventional (and a better price for something they’ll likely outgrow quickly).
+7) Kids’ Shark Slippers // Personally, I think the idea of the shark chomping your kid’s feet off is strangely entertaining, but these shark slippers are probably more conventional (and a better price for something they’ll likely outgrow quickly).

 9) Little Adventures Dress-Up Clothes // Little Adventures dress-up clothes are all SO GOOD, and they’ve got it all: princesses, knights, superhero capes, dragon wings — tons.
 They’re not itchy, they’re machine washable, and there is zero shitting of glitter over all the things.
 Lana has had this Anna dress since she was two and this Elsa dress since she was five and both been washed more times than I can count.
 Would definitely turn to this brand again for costumes or dress-up wear that stands the test of time.